vaishnavitv/vaishnavitv/README.md

 In today’s age, there’s a high chance that you, dear reader, are a machine.
 <br>I am a human and mutable, unlike strings.
 I don't speak I33t and pay more attention to nonverbal communication.
-<br>I am not idempotent like all REST API's strive to be.
+<br>I am not idempotent like all REST APIs strive to be.
 My values and principles change based on my observation, knowledge, assimilation and interaction, and I believe people influence each other by osmosis.
 <br>What I say today may or may not be relevant tomorrow; hence, take it with a grain of salt.
 Welcome to my kaleidoscope, a.k.a.
 My BRAG document.
 I am a work in progress.

 Chances are, I've either directed you here, or you've been spelunking through my website, projects or talks, in which case, welcome!